makinacorpus/makina-states/doc/usage_docker/install.rst

           apt-get install linux-image-extra-3.19.0-33-generic # vivid / trusty

-- Install docker by reading your distribution guidelines for that purpose
+- Install lxc-utils & docker by reading your distribution guidelines for that purpose

     - Eg on ubuntu: